Gábor Tompa

-Gábor Tompa (born 8 August 1957 in Târgu Mureș) is an internationally renowned Hungarian theater and film director, poet, essayist and teacher.
+Gábor Tompa (born 8 August 1957 in Târgu Mureș) is an internationally renowned Romanian theater and film director, poet, essayist and teacher.
 Between 2007 and 2016 he was the Head of Directing at the Theatre and Dance Department of the University of California, San Diego.
 He is the general and artistic director of the Hungarian Theatre of Cluj since 1990, the theatre is member of the Union of the Theatres of Europe (UTE) since 2008.
 Founder and artistic director of the Interferences International Theatre Festival in Cluj, Romania.
 President of the Union of the Theatres of Europe since 2018.

 Professional career

 He graduated in stage and film directing at the I.L.
 Caragiale Theatre and Film Academy in Bucharest in 1981 as a student of Liviu Ciulei, Mihai Dimiu, Cătălina Buzoianu, founders of the world-famous Romanian school of stage directing.
 Since 1981 Tompa has directed plays at the Cluj-Napoca Hungarian Theatre in Cluj-Napoca.
 In 1987 he became the artistic director of the theatre, after the Romanian Revolution of 1989 he became the managing director of the theatre as well.
-He has staged more than 80 plays and produced other 80 in the United Kingdom,France, Germany,Spain,Austria,Serbia,Czech Republic,Canada,South Korea and the U.S. in addition to Romania and Hungary - in English, French, German, Romanian, Hungarian,Catalan and other languages.
+He has staged more than 80 plays and produced other 80 in the United Kingdom, France, Germany, Spain, Austria, Serbia, Czech Republic, Canada, South Korea and the U.S. in addition to Romania and Hungary - in English, French, German, Romanian, Hungarian, Catalan and other languages.

-His feature film, Chinese Defense (1999), a Hungarian-Romanian-French coproduction has been presented at the Festivals of Berlin, Karlovy Vary, São Paulo, Trieste, Istanbul, Budapest, Soci and has been awarded the Best First Feature in Salerno,Italy.
+His feature film, Chinese Defense (1999), a Hungarian-Romanian-French coproduction has been presented at the Festivals of Berlin, Karlovy Vary, São Paulo, Trieste, Istanbul, Budapest, Soci and has been awarded the Best First Feature in Salerno, Italy.

 Since 1989 he has been professor at the Szentgyörgyi István Theatre Academy in Târgu Mureş.
 He founded the Faculty of Dramatic Art in Cluj and has run its directing programme since 1991.
-From 1990–1995 he was head of directing at the Theatre Academy in Târgu Mureş; in 1991 he founded the Theatre and Drama Faculty in Cluj-Napoca.
+From 1990 to 1995 he was head of directing at the Theatre Academy in Târgu Mureş; in 1991 he founded the Theatre and Drama Faculty in Cluj-Napoca.
 In 2005 he directed the M.A. program at Brunel University, London, UK.
-He has taught classes and workshops for actors and directors in Spain, the UK, Germany, Hungary,France and South Korea.
-From 2007-2015 he served as Head of Directing at the Theatre and Dance Department of the University of California, San Diego, where he keeps teaching Theatre Directing and History of Directing.
+He has taught classes and workshops for actors and directors in Spain, the UK, Germany, Hungary, France and South Korea.
+From 2007 to 2015 he served as Head of Directing at the Theatre and Dance Department of the University of California, San Diego, where he keeps teaching Theatre Directing and History of Directing.

 From March 2006 to April 2008 (when the Hungarian Theatre of Cluj joined the UTE), he was an individual member of the Union of the Theatres of Europe.
 Founder in 2007 and artistic director to the present of the biennial Interferences International Theatre Festival in Cluj.
 In 2018 he has been elected President of the European Theatre Union (UTE).